SeabassTheFish03/Zustandmaschinisten/README.md

 # Deprecated!
 This repo is now deprecated.
-The link to the new repo will be posted here once available.
+If you are looking for TheoryViz, the link to the new repo will be posted here once available.
 Do not try to use in current state, it won't work!
+I'm leaving it public for posterity.

 # Finite State Machine with Input and Process Render (FSMIPR)
 Creating a visualizer for Finite State Machines in Python using automata-lib and manim